Unifying mirror descent and dual averaging: Introduction

-In Section~\ref{sec:greedy-mirr-desc} (resp.~\ref{sec:lazy-mirror-descent}) we recall the definition of the mirror descent (resp.\ dual averaging) algorithms.
-In Section~\ref{sec:unif-mirr-desc} we define our new family of algorithms which we call \emph{unified mirror descent} (UMD), and establish that MD and DA are special cases.
-We then present in Lemma~\ref{lm:3-point} our key statement, which will be used to establish the guarantees of the UMD algorithm and of its derivatives in various contexts.
-In particular, we present in Section~\ref{sec:guar-conv-nonc} guarantees in the context of convex optimization.
-Section~\ref{sec:gold:-new-algorithm} introduces our new algorithm called \emph{greedy or lazy descent} (GoLD), proves that it belongs to the UMD family, and presents numerical experiments which demonstrate that GoLD compares favorably to MD and DA.
-In Section~\ref{sec:appl-vari-ineq} and Appendices~\ref{sec:applications} and \ref{sec:umd-regr-minim}, we demonstrate how UMD can be applied to various classical problems.
+\paragraph{Paper outline.} In Section~\ref{sec:greedy-mirr-desc} (resp.~\ref{sec:lazy-mirror-descent}) we recall the definitions of the mirror descent (resp.\ dual averaging) algorithms.
+Then, we introduce in Section~\ref{sec:unif-mirr-desc} a new family of algorithms called UMD and show that MD and DA are special cases.
+We then establish some basic properties of UMD, to be used to derive complexity estimates for UMD-type algorithms in various contexts.
+Next, in Section~\ref{sec:guar-conv-nonc}, we study applications of UMD to smooth and nonsmooth convex optimization.
+In Section~\ref{sec:gold:-new-algorithm} we introduce two new algorithms---APDD (alternating primal-dual descent) and IPDD (interpolating primal-dual descent)---and present results of some preliminary numerical experiments which show that they compare favorably to MD and DA.